 Basically, the value of the practice is accounts receivable plus equipment plus goodwill.
 Let’s break down each of the following:

-For equipment leases with $1 buyout, use the same formula but subtract the amount owed on the lease; you could be upside down!
+For equipment leases with $1 buyout, use the same formula declining 10% every year but subtract the amount owed on the lease; you could be upside down on the equipment if you owe more than what it’s worth.

 The other way to do this is to hire an appraiser and value the equipment, and then find some way to value your computers, EHR, etc.